STAND. COM. REP. NO. 60

 State of Hawaii

-Your Committee on Agriculture, to which was referred H.B.
-No. 461 entitled:
+Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
+No. 229 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Agriculture that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 461, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 461, H.D.
-1, and be referred to your Committee on Economic Development.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 229 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Commerce, Consumer Protection, and Health,